-- 1. General economic conditions: - 2.
+- 1. General economic conditions; - 2.
 The possible effect of inflation or deflation; - 3.
-The role that each investment or course of actions plays within the overall portfolio;
+The role that each investment or course of actions plays within the overall portfolio; - 4.
+The expected total return from income and the appreciation of capital; - 5.
+Needs for liquidity, regularity of income, and preservation or appreciation of capital; - 6.
+A reasonable effort to verify facts relevant to the investment and management of assets.

-1ERISA 404(a)(1) (B).
+&lt;sup>1ERISA 404(a)(1) (B).